-1. As defined by the Patent and Copyright Policies of The University of North Carolina Board of Governors (“UNC Patent and Copyright Policies”), to which this Policy is expressly subject, The University of North Carolina at Charlotte has an interest in all inventions of University personnel that are conceived or first actually reduced to practice as a part of or as a result of University research, activities within the scope of the inventor's employment by the University, and activities involving the use of University time, facilities, staff, materials, University information not available to the public, or funds administered by the University.
+1. As defined by the Patent and Copyright Policies of The University of North Carolina Board of Governors (“UNC Patent and Copyright Policies”), to which this Policy is expressly subject, the University of North Carolina at Charlotte has an interest in all inventions of University personnel that are conceived or first actually reduced to practice as a part of or as a result of; (1) University research, (2) activities within the scope of the inventor's employment by the University, or (3) activities involving the substantial use of University time, facilities, staff, materials, University information not available to the public, or funds administered by the University.
 De minimis use of office, library resources, University-issued computer, and/or software, is not regarded as substantial use of University resources.

 3. The provisions of this Patent Policy are subject to any applicable laws, regulations, or specific provisions of the grants or contracts that govern the rights in inventions made in connection with sponsored research.